-Relationships Education, Relationship & Sex Education (RSE) and Health Education Relationship Education (for all primary pupils), RSE (for all secondary pupils) and Health Education (for all state school pupils) will be compulsory from September 2020.
+Relationship & Sex Education (RSE) and Health Education

+RSE (for all secondary pupils) and Health Education (for all state school pupils) will be compulsory from September 2020.

-Safeguarding issues, including online safety, child on child abuse, sexual harassment and extra familial harm (multiple harms) will be addressed through the curriculum in an age-appropriate way.
+Safeguarding issues, including online safety, child on child abuse, sexual harassment and extra familial harm (multiple harms) will be addressed through the curriculum in an age-appropriate way

-Statutory guidance: relationships education relationships and sex education (RSE) and health education.
+Statutory guidance: relationships and sex education (RSE) and health education.
 Colleges may cover relevant issues through tutorials.
 The following resources may help schools and colleges: